 Blackboard will be used.
 Students are requested to register on Blackboard for this course.

-Alan Richards and John Waterbury.
-A Political Economy of the Middle East, 3rd Edition.
-Boulder: Westview Press, 2008
+Alan Richards & John Waterbury, A Political Economy of the Middle East, Boulder: Westview, 3rd. revised edition, 2008

 Registration Studeren à la carte and Contractonderwijs